-These individual aspects of treatment all work together to form a personalized, comprehensive rehab program that addresses many different contributing factors that may have lead to your addiction.
-This type of whole-person approach to rehab is ideal because instead of focusing on the addiction itself, your treatment team can help you learn how to deal with difficult situations without using drugs or alcohol, finally face the lies you’ve been telling yourself, and make positive life changes that will lead to permanent change.
+These individual aspects of a zolpidem treatment program all work together to form a personalized, comprehensive rehab program that addresses many different contributing factors that may have lead to your addiction.
+This type of whole-person approach to zolpidem rehab is ideal because instead of focusing on the addiction itself, your treatment team can help you learn how to deal with difficult situations without using zolpidem, finally face the lies you’ve been telling yourself, and make positive life changes that will lead to permanent change.

-When it comes down to it, the longer you stay in treatment, the more likely you are to remain sober.
-Unfortunately, sometimes cost can be a barrier, but most addiction treatment providers offer payment options that can help reduce the financial burden of rehab, such as using the following options to pay for rehab:
+When it comes down to it, the longer you stay in an Intermezzo treatment program, the more likely you are to remain sober.
+Unfortunately, sometimes cost can be a barrier, but most addiction treatment providers offer payment options that can help reduce the financial burden of Intermezzo rehab, such as exploring the following payment options:

 - Health insurance benefits

 - Employee Assistance Programs (EAP)

 After you complete inpatient and/or outpatient addiction treatment for Intermezzo addiction, you may choose to continue receiving sobriety support services in the form of a sober living program and/or an aftercare program.
 Both options are excellent ways to stay actively engaged and committed in the early stages of recovery.